maths/moodle-qtype_stack/doc/en/Installation/Mathjax.md

-# Displaying mathematics for STACK in moodle #
+# Displaying mathematics for STACK in Moodle #

 STACK generates LaTeX code on the fly and expects to use a Moodle filter to convert this into something the user's browser will display.
 For Moodle 2.7 or later, MathJax is distributed as a filter.
 We strongly recommend using the Moodle MathJax filter.
 One reason for adopting MathJax is that it aids [accessibility](../Students/Accessibility.md).